Integral Artin motives I: Smooth objects and the ordinary t-structure: The Ordinary Homotopy t -structure on Artin Motives

-\end{proposition} \begin{proof} In the proof of \Cref{ordinary homotopy torsion}, we showed that the exact functor is right t-exact.
+In particular, the ordinary t-structure on the stable category $\DM^A_{\et}(S,R)$ induces a t-structure on the stable subcategories $\DM^{smA}_{\et}(S,R)$ and $\DM^{smA}_{\et,c}(S,R)$. \end{proposition} \begin{proof} In the proof of \Cref{ordinary homotopy torsion}, we showed that the exact functor is right t-exact.
 Therefore, it suffices to show that the exact functor is left t-exact.
 Let $N$ be an Ind-lisse étale sheaf and let $X$ be an étale $S$-scheme.
 By \Cref{smooth Artin h-motives}, we have

 Hence, if the sheaf $N$ is t-non-negative, by \Cref{generatorze}, so is the motive $\rho_!N$.
 Therefore, the functor is t-exact.

 By \Cref{smooth Artin h-motives}, the functor $\rho_!$ is fully faithful with essential image the stable subcategory $\DM^{smA}_{\et}(S,R)$.
 Therefore, the ordinary homotopy t-structure on the stable category $\DM^A_{\et}(S,R)$ induces a t-structure on the stable subcategory $\DM^{smA}_{\et}(S,R)$.